Notch-Peak Filter

 , UInt64

-peak - output signal after narrow-band filter
+peak - output signal after a narrowband filter

 vector